 This blonde to red hair is a lot like a dip dye or reverse ombré.
-Semi-permanent colors like this wash out very fast, or between 4-6 weeks.
-Take into consideration that you don’t need to wash your hair every day while having semi-vivid colors.
-This color is for women wanting to try to add some pops of color throughout their existing color.
+Semi-permanent colors like this wash out quickly or between 4-6 weeks.
+Consider that you don’t need to wash your hair daily while having semi-vivid colors.
+This blonde with red highlights is for women wanting to add pops of color throughout their existing color.
 They look best on blondes because not all vivids show up on levels 6 and darker without lightening the hair.

 #23: Sweet Short Blonde Hair with Red Highlights

-This style is a slight A-line bob with layers and lots of texture cut into it plus pops of red and blonde hair highlights.
-It’s very low maintenance, especially if you have a natural wave in your hair.
-If your hair is very straight naturally, it only takes a few minutes to throw in some loose, messy curls just to add a little movement and texture.
-Even though the color has a lot of contrast, it’s still a very natural color.
+This style is a slight A-line bob with layers and lots of texture cut into it, plus pops of red and blonde hair highlights.
+It’s very low maintenance, especially if your hair has a natural wave.
+If your hair is straight naturally, it only takes a few minutes to throw in loose, messy curls to add some movement and texture.
+Red highlights on blonde hair create a lot of contrast, yet the finish looks natural.

 #24: Popular Shoulder-Length Blonde Hair with Red Streaks

 This blonde hair with red streaks is colorful and vibrant but can also be mature and office-friendly.
-I don’t often see clients who want these types of bright-rooted colors, so it’s definitely unique.
+I don’t often see clients wanting these types of bright-rooted colors, so it’s unique.
 It’s important to use salon-quality color care and be mindful when showering.
 While these colors are permanent, they should not be shampooed in hot water.
 Tepid water temperature is preferred with a cool rinse.

 #25: Two-Tone Blonde and Red Hair

-Here’s a two-tone blonde and red hair color that doesn’t have lots of complicated sectioning and blends, but the precision of the two colors that split straight down the middle definitely stands out.
-This look is easiest to create on natural virgin hair or hair that is already blonde.
-Trying to get that lovely even, clean blonde on your hair that is already red or colored with a dark color would be a challenge.
-It may take several appointments to achieve whilst maintaining the condition of the hair.
+Here’s a two-tone blonde and red hair color that doesn’t have lots of complicated sectioning and blends, but the precision of the two colors that split straight down the middle stands out.
+This look is one of the easiest blonde and red hair ideas to create on natural virgin hair or hair that is already blonde.
+Trying to get that lovely, even, clean blonde on your hair that is already red or colored with a dark color would be a challenge.
+It may take several appointments to achieve while maintaining the condition of the hair.

 #26: Two-Tone Highlights on Brown Hair

-Brown hair makes a high-fashion color if lit up with a pop of light blonde, cherry, copper, auburn hair accents, and red highlights.
+Brown hair makes a high-fashion color if lit with light blonde, cherry, copper, auburn hair accents, and red highlights.
 Framing the top and sides of the hairstyle, this combo of colors helps enhance the haircut and style.
-Invest in professional products from the salon to help support the hair color and to keep the integrity of the hair.
+Invest in professional products from the salon to help support the hair color and keep the hair’s integrity.
 This is a high-lift blonde and creative hair color.
 Remember when trying out pop hair colors to be committed.